kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Originally it was an online shoe seller that later diversified also into clothing.
 Zappos is famous mainly for its unique, expressive company culture.
 It was able to stay separate and keep this culture even after the acquisition.

 Another example might be the innovative **online-pharmacy [pillpack.com](https://www.pillpack.com/){:target="_blank"}**, which Amazon acquired in 2018.
 This company might be Amazon's attempt to revolutionize the U.S healthcare industry.
-PillPack revenue target for 2020 was reportedly [$1 billion](https://www.cnbc.com/2019/05/10/why-amazon-bought-pillpack-for-753-million-and-what-happens-next.html), but Amazon probably has much more aggressive plans with it in the future.
+PillPack revenue target for 2020 was reportedly [$1 billion](https://www.cnbc.com/2019/05/10/why-amazon-bought-pillpack-for-753-million-and-what-happens-next.html){:target=" _blank"}, but Amazon probably has much more aggressive plans with it in the future.

 Healthcare is one of the areas that Amazons started pushing into recently.
 It is also working with **J.P.
 Morgan Chase and Berkshire Hathaway on a joint venture called [Haven](https://www.cnbc.com/2019/03/13/what-is-haven-amazon-jpmorgan-berkshire-revamp-health-care.html){:target=" _blank"}** that should improve care and bring down healthcare costs for employees of these companies.